Strange Currencies: Music video

-The accompanying music video for "Strange Currencies", directed by Mark Romanek, was shot on the first anniversary of the death of Michael Stipe's close friend River Phoenix and features River Phoenix's last girlfriend, actress Samantha Mathis.
+The accompanying music video for "Strange Currencies", directed by Mark Romanek, was shot on the first anniversary of the death of Michael Stipe's close friend River Phoenix and features Phoenix's last girlfriend, actress Samantha Mathis.
 It also features an early performance by actor and model Norman Reedus.
 It is in black and white, and shows the band playing in an industrial area.
 The images of the band are interspersed with other shots, some of which, such as a child playing with a dead bird, suggest urban decay.

+A second music video for a remix that incorporates live footage from Road Movie and the second season of The Bear was released on June 27, 2023.
+A lyric video for the Monster 25th anniversary remix was published on July 20, 2023.

 Live performances

-"Strange Currencies" was played live frequently throughout the Monster tour but was not performed live again until 2003, where the song would then only appear on and off throughout various set lists until their final tour in 2008.
+"Strange Currencies" was played live frequently throughout the Monster tour but was not performed live again until 2003, when the song would then only appear on and off throughout various set lists until their final tour in 2008.